codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 1. If you don't have the shared configuration repository for GitOps runtimes, contact support.
   > For the Alpha, we assume that you already have a shared configuration repository for your account.
 1. Optional.
 [Create a Git Source]({{site.baseurl}}/docs/installation/gitops/git-sources/#create-a-git-source) for the runtime.
-1. Required for ALB AWS, Istio, or NGINX Enterprise ingress-controllers only.<br>
+1. Required only for ALB AWS, Istio, or NGINX Enterprise ingress-controllers.<br>
    Complete the configuration for these ingress controllers:
   * [ALB AWS: Alias DNS record in route53 to load balancer]({{site.baseurl}}/docs/installation/gitops/hybrid-gitops/#create-an-alias-to-load-balancer-in-route53)
   * [Istio: Configure cluster routing service]({{site.baseurl}}/docs/installation/gitops/hybrid-gitops/#cluster-routing-service)